JordanMartinez/learn-halogen/src/ReadMe.md

 What follows is a modular, bottom-up approach to teaching each foundational concept and configuration type in a clear manner with examples that you can further build upon and play with.

-Show how to...
+The upcoming folders and files will show how to...
 1. Render static HTML and CSS (components without state) via Halogen VDOM's DSL
 2. Render dynamic HTML (components with state and simple event handling)
     - introduce the `state` type and `action` type
-3. Overview "child-like" components
+    - briefly overview monads and how they work
-    - introduce the `input` type and `message` type
+3. Overview parent and child relationships among components
-    - see another aspect of the `action` type
+    - introduce the `input`, `message`, and `query` types
-4. (WIP) Overview "parent-like" components
+    - overview the `action` type again
-    - overview the `action`, `input`, and `message` types again
+4. Overview lifecycle handlers
-    - introduce the `query` type
+5. Expose the real and configurable `component` type we've been hiding with scaffolding and provide a template file for one to copy-paste-and-configure as needed
-5. (TODO) Exposing the real and configurable `component` type we've been hiding with scaffolding
+6. Overview the "Driver:" configuring where the top-level Halogen component is run and how to communicate with it
-6. (TODO) Overview the "Driver:" how one can 'hook into' the UI with business logic
+7. Advanced features and warnings about possible issues
-7. (TODO) Forewarn you about possible issues
+8. "Where do we go from here?" and linking to other libraries

 ## Compilation and Viewing Instructions